arihanth26/OOS-Product-Recommendation/docs/index.md

 ### Gaussian Mixture Model (GMM) via Maximum Likelihood Estimation (MLE):

-We cluster items using a **$K$-component GMM** (a probabilistic clustering model that assigns each item a soft membership over components) fitted with **expectation–maximization, EM** (an iterative procedure that alternates between computing posterior memberships and re-estimating parameters).
+We cluster items using a **K-component GMM** (a probabilistic clustering model that assigns each item a soft membership over components) fitted with **expectation–maximization, EM** (an iterative procedure that alternates between computing posterior memberships and re-estimating parameters).
 We initialize with k-means++ or small randomized $1/K$ responsibilities and keep three restarts to reduce sensitivity to local optima.
 The number of components $K$ is selected using Bayesian/Akaike criteria (BIC/AIC) and cluster stability.
 This baseline provides well-calibrated posterior responsibilities that become strong, low-leakage features for ranking.

 ### 3.3 GMM Implementation